 Raise your hand if you’ve been bitten by the travel bug this summer?
 I love traveling with my husband; it’s great quality time and we often travel together shortly after deployment to reconnect.
 But planning any sort of trip as a military family can be a bit tricky, whether it’s coordinating leave schedules or traveling at odd times of the year.
+Sometimes I think about using a company like NetJets to make it easier for us to travel to places, but I worry that with my husband being in the military, we wouldn’t use it as much as we like.
+Nevertheless, we still have some great vacations together.
 Even with the added logistical issues, there are some vacation tips for military families that make traveling easier and a lot more fun!

 Vacation Tips for Military Families